On the conformal walk dimension: Quasisymmetric uniformization for symmetric diffusions: Introduction

-The result on $A_\infty$-relation between admissible measures in the Gaussian uniformization problem and its proof are inspired by a similar result for Ahlfors regular conformal dimension on Loewner spaces \cite[Theorem 7.11]{HK}.
-The combinatorial description of conformal gauge used in the proof of Theorem \ref{t:ehichar} was developed for studying Ahlfors regular conformal dimension in \cite{Car13}.
+This last result on $A_\infty$-relation between admissible measures in the Gaussian uniformization problem and its proof are inspired by a similar result for Ahlfors regular conformal dimension on Loewner spaces \cite[Theorem 7.11]{HK}.
+The combinatorial description of conformal gauge used in the proof of Theorem \ref{t:ehichar} was developed in \cite{Car13} for studying Ahlfors regular conformal dimension.
 Therefore, we find it appropriate to recall the definition of Ahlfors regular conformal dimension and discuss some related questions.